 How to Perform an HOA Audit: A Step-by-Step Guide

-Importance of HOA Audits
+The Importance of HOA Audits

-While on the topic of financial transparency, audits provide reassurance to HOA members that their dues and assessments are being handled with the utmost care and accountability.
+While on the topic of financial transparency, audits provide HOA members with reassurance that their dues and assessments are handled with the utmost care and accountability.
+They also protect against potential fraud or mismanagement, promoting trust and confidence among homeowners.

 Remember, as an HOA board member or manager, you hold the power to foster financial transparency and accountability within your association.

-Who Conducts HOA Audits?
+Who Conducts HOA Audits

 These audits are carried out by two primary entities: the HOA board (internal audits) and Certified Public Accountants (CPAs) or auditors (external audits).